Average rate on a 30-year mortgage eases to 6.35%, its lowest level in more than a year

 Elevated mortgage rates, which can add hundreds of dollars a month in costs for borrowers, have kept many would-be homebuyers on the sidelines, extending the nation’s housing slump into its third year.

-Sales of previously occupied U.S. homes are running below last year’s pace, though they ended a four-month slide in July.
+Sales of previously occupied U.S. homes are running below last year’s pace, though they ended a four-month slide in July as homebuyers seized on more attractive mortgage rates.

-After climbing to a 23-year high of 7.79% in October, the average rate on a 30-year mortgage has mostly hovered around 7% this year — more than double what it was just three years ago.
-But this month, the average rate has made its biggest downshift in more than a year.
+Still, new data on contract signings for U.S. homes, a bellwether for future home sales, point to potentially further slowing of home sales.

+The National Association of Realtor’s pending home sales index fell 5.5% in July from the previous month, the trade group said Thursday.
+Pending transactions were down 8.5% from the same month last year.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.